Jon Stewart Ph.d., Dr.

 Introduction to Hegel’s Lectures on the Philosophy

-The Issue of Religious Content in the
+of Religion: The Issue of Religious Content in the

 Enlightenment and Romanticism This work attempts to give a basic introduction to Hegel’s religious thinking by seeing it against the backdrop of the main religious trends in his own day that he was responding to, specifically, the Enlightenment and Romanticism.
 The study provides an account of the criticism of religion by key Enlightenment thinkers such as Voltaire, Lessing, Hume, and Kant.
 This is followed by an analysis of how the Romantic thinkers, such as Rousseau, Jacobi and Schleiermacher, responded to these challenges.
 For Hegel, the views of these thinkers from both the Enlightenment and Romanticism tended to empty religion of its content.
 The goal that he sets for his own philosophy of religion is to restore this lost content.
 A detailed account is given of Hegel’s Lectures on the Philosophy of Religion with an eye to the issue of the content of religious faith.
-It is argued that the basic ideas of the Enlightenment and Romanticism are still present today and that this remains an important issue for both academics and non-academics, regardless of their religious orientation. ________________________
+It is argued that the basic ideas of the Enlightenment and Romanticism are still present today and that this remains an important issue for both academics and non-academics, regardless of their religious orientation.

 Hegel’s